SLIB53/project-preconfiguration-iac-recipe/README.md

 - Terraform backend resources
 - Release Operator

-Additionally, the repository is configured with GitHub Actions for linting and validation.
+Additionally, the repository is configured with GitHub Actions for linting.
 Since the preconfiguration contains IAM resources, this repository does not have automated releases, and it only should be run by an operator sufficiently authorized in IAM.

 ## Setup

 This guide will begin from a local backend of Terraform, and then migrate to a remote backend (GCS).

 For each environment, follow through to the end of remote backend migration in order to:

 - avoid conflating environments
 - to ensure that setup is possible in lower environments before attempting